ChenReuven/POC1-MFE-iFrame/README.md

   - In Developer Machine with IndexShellDev.html
     - Part of the CI, the Shell UI Web Component will build and deploy to some specific bucket (with versioning)

-2. <b>Shell UI - Chrome Extension</b>
+2. <b>Shell UI - Browser Extension (Check From Security POV)</b>

 - Idea:
-  - Create a chrome extension ONLY for developers that will enable/disable it on production env.
+  - Create a browser extension ONLY for developers that will enable/disable it on production env.
 - How:
   - The extension will Redirect Requests and change Response and Headers on Production Env
   - Can also hold Auth cookies